Our Work is Powered by Volunteers

 Be a part of a volunteer team of women helping women!
 Dress for Success needs a dozen regular, rotating volunteers to help sort donations, enter data, assist with boutique & merchandizing tasks, and train to “suit” our clients (be a personal stylist).

 When?
-Tuesdays, mainly – but shifts are sometimes also offered on other weekdays.
-Shifts begin mid-morning and are offered thru mid-afternoon.
+Tuesdays – Thursdays, but shifts are sometimes also offered on other weekdays.
+Shifts begin mid-morning and are offered thru mid-afternoon and last approximately 2-hours.

 Where?
 Dress for Success boutique – 1608 Woodmont Blvd.